 Here we report the results of a study that used ultrasonic detectors and conventional trapping techniques to examine temporal patterns of microchiropteran bats (microbats) in the wet-dry tropics of the Northern Territory, Australia.
-Specific aims of the study were to assess bat detectability at 4 temporal scales (hourly, nightly, monthly, and yearly); to examine variations in bat activity and species compositions at different temporal scales; to explore the relationship between variation in bat activity, composition, or both and several predictor variables including climate, insect availability, and lunar influences; and, finally, to examine the implications of our results for microbat survey and management within the study region.
-Our study is the 1st temporal assessment of a regional microbat fauna, taking into account both biotic and abiotic features of the environment, to be conducted at 4 temporal scales.
+Specific aims of the study were to assess bat detectability at 4 temporal scales (hourly, nightly, monthly, and yearly); to examine variations in bat activity and species compositions at different temporal scales; to explore the relationship between variation in bat activity, composition, or both and several predictor variables including climate, insect availability, and lunar influences; and, finally, to examine the implications of our results for microbat interpretation of results and the success of subsequent management and conservation outcomes.